KaiyangZhou/deep-person-reid/README.md

 # deep-person-reid
 This repo contains [pytorch](http://pytorch.org/) implementations of deep person re-identification approaches.

-We will actively maintain this repo.
+This repo will be actively maintained.

 ## Install
 1. `cd` to the folder where you want to download this repo.